 Ellis was quoted as saying she wanted to finish Penne “devastatingly” during her mandatory pre-fight interviews.
 Quotes like these, words like devastating – they get tossed around a lot by fighters before events in order to hype fights.
 It’s business.
 Unfortunately for Ellis, it would be her that would be finished in lethal fashion on this night.

 If you thought Penne was dangerous before with a record of 8-1, 6 of those wins via finish – check out her work at atomweight in 2012.
 It’s devastating, to say the least.
+Her fighting style is incredibly effective for both MMA and self defense.

 Jessica Penne etches her name in MMA history